thuvu17/Slackify/doc/design/slackify-endpoint.md

     songs.BPM: fields.Integer,
 }
 ```
-- Output:
-  1. JSON response containing a list of current songs.
-  2. JSON response indicating success or failure in adding a song.
+- Output: JSON response indicating success or failure in adding a song.
-- Methods: GET, POST
+- Methods: POST

 ### DelSong EP:
 >Deletes a song by name and artist.